luciotato/LiteScript/source/Grammar.lite.md

 ### export class PropertiesDeclaration extends ASTBase

-`PropertiesDeclaration: properties (VariableDecl,)`
+`PropertiesDeclaration: [namespace] properties (VariableDecl,)`

-The `properties` keyword is used inside classes to define properties of the class (prototype).
+The `properties` keyword is used inside classes to define properties of the class instances.

       properties
         list: VariableDecl array